For a print version of this newsletter click here

-These regular technical notes are a seasonal commentary to help those interested in improving grassland productivity on dairy, beef, sheep & equestrian enterprises.
+These regular technical notes are a seasonal commentary to help those interested in improving grassland and forage productivity on dairy, beef, sheep and equestrian enterprises.

 You can claim two CPD points for subscribing to this email update.

 - Thistles in established grass

 - Rejuvenation with Forefront T

 - The Decision Tree tool on the app